Singing is Fun When You Rasa Sayang baba baa Launches First-Ever Malay Push-Button Children’s Folksong Book

 About baba baa

 Created by parents who really value the meaning of Asian cultural heritage, one of the most important missions behind the baba baa brand is to share our knowledge of the past with our future generation.
 Our key focus is to integrate Asian tradition and culture into the modern family through the means of music, literature, and art.
 We strongly believe that it is important for our children to learn through active, imaginary, and creative play to support healthy brain development.
-To encourage children into these learning processes, our products are designed and centred around music, touch, and interaction.
+To encourage children into these learning processes, our products are designed and centered around music, touch, and interaction.

 About Lok Lee Jiun | Curator of Rasa Sayang Sing-and-Record Fun Book